 Despite suffering the debilitating symptoms of chronic fatigue syndrome (CFS)/ME since the age of 16, Victoria was determined to find work.
-With the grit to continue persevering her career dreams, Victoria stuck at her degree course for 14 years before graduating with The Open University.
+With the grit to continue persevering with her career dreams, Victoria stuck at her degree course for 14 years before graduating from The Open University.

 In England, around 15million children and adults live with a chronic disease according to the Department of Health.
-Astriid estimates that across the UK, there are hundreds of thousands of people with a wide range of qualifications, skills and experience, but are excluded from the national workforce because of long-term medical conditions.
+Astriid estimates that across the UK, there are hundreds of thousands of people with a wide range of qualifications, skills, and experience who are excluded from the national workforce because of long-term medical conditions.
 The charity says that if business leaders change attitudes towards inclusion and diversity practices, health issues are no obstacle to successful and productive employment.